-Today's UV index in Palma de Mallorca, Mexico will be up to 10.8, indicating a very high level of sun exposure for the average person.
+Today's UV index in Palma de Mallorca, Mexico will be up to 12.6, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Palma de Mallorca, Mexico, often reaches high levels, especially during midday and summer months.
 It can range from moderate in winter to very high or extreme in summer, increasing the risk of sunburn.